marco262/my_wiki/data/onednd/class/barbarian.md

 ### Level 7: Instinctive Pounce

-As part of the Bonus Action you take to enter your Rage, you can Move up to half your Speed.
+As part of the Bonus Action you take to enter your Rage, you can [[glossary:Move]] up to half your Speed.

 ### Level 9: Brutal Strike

 If you use Reckless Attack, you can forgo Advantage on the next attack roll you make on your turn with a Strength-based attack.
-If that attack hits, the target takes an extra 1d10 damage of the same type dealt by the weapon or Unarmed Strike, and you can cause one Brutal Strike effect of your choice.
+If that attack hits, the target takes an extra 1d10 damage of the same type dealt by the weapon or [[glossary:Unarmed Strike]], and you can cause one Brutal Strike effect of your choice.
 You have the following effect options.

 ***Forceful Blow.*** The target is pushed 15 feet straight away from you.
-You can then Move up to half your Speed straight toward the target without provoking Opportunity Attacks.
+You can then [[glossary:Move]] up to half your Speed straight toward the target without provoking Opportunity Attacks.
 ***Hamstring Blow.*** The target's Speed is reduced by 15 feet until the start of your next turn.

 ### Level 11: Relentless Rage

 Your Rage can keep you fighting despite grievous wounds.
 If you drop to 0 Hit Points while your Rage is active and don't die outright, you can make a DC 10 Constitution saving throw.
 If you succeed, your Hit Points instead change to a number equal to twice your Barbarian level.

 Each time you use this feature after the first, the DC increases by 5.
-When you finish a Short Rest or Long Rest, the DC resets to 10.
+When you finish a [[glossary:Short Rest]] or [[glossary:Long Rest]], the DC resets to 10.

 ### Level 13: Brutal Strike Improvement